plforacle/mysql-ai-chatbot-rag/build-ai-app/build-ai-app.md

 3. Try these example queries:

-    - "Tell me about ALIEN CENTER"
+    - Tell me about ALIEN CENTER
-    - "What's the plot of APOCALYPSE FLAMINGOS?"
+    - What's the plot of APOCALYPSE FLAMINGOS?
-    - "Is BEAST HUNCHBACK a comedy or drama?"
+    - Is BEAST HUNCHBACK a comedy or drama?
-    - "Recommend action movies"
+    - Recommend action movies
-    - "Movies about friendship and loyalty"
+    - Movies about friendship and loyalty

 4. Test edge cases:

     - Click "New Chat" to start fresh
-    - Try "Tell me about CHICAGO NOOOORTH" (with typo)
+    - Try **Tell me about CHICAGO NOOOORTH** (with typo)
-    - Then try "Tell me about CHICAGO NORTH" (correct)
+    - Then try **Tell me about CHICAGO NORTH** (correct)
-    - Click "New Chat" again
+    - Click **New Chat** again
-    - Ask "Do you know when Chicago N. was released?"
+    - Ask **Do you know when Chicago N. was released?**
-    - Try "I'd like to watch a movie with a composer and a detective.
+    - Try **I'd like to watch a movie with a composer and a detective.
 I want it to be fun.
-What do you recommend?"
+What do you recommend?**

 5. Observe how the system handles: